 “We looked forward to her coming, she was a jokey person and we had such a laugh.
 She was absolutely great.”

-Frank and Betty both have several long term conditions but Frank, having had three knee replacements was becoming increasing unstable on his feet and since his fall was losing his confidence.
+Frank and Betty both have several long term conditions but Frank, having had three knee replacements were becoming increasingly unstable on his feet and since his fall was losing his confidence.

 “He is like ‘Jake the peg’” Betty says laughing.